 The campground around the corner from the trailhead is closed for construction, and while this is generally a bummer since you can’t camp in the park, I think it helped with the number of people getting an early start on the trail.

 If you go in spring time, it will likely be chilly in the morning and you’ll be inclined to wear a bunch of layers.
 Learn from my mistakes.
 Don’t do that.
 Especially if it’s sunny.
-You’ll end up jamming them all in your backpack and cursing yourself for wearing two long-sleeved layers (this base layer would’ve been perfect on its own) on a hike through the desert.
+You’ll end up jamming them all in your backpack and cursing yourself for wearing two long-sleeved layers on a hike through the desert.

 There’s essentially no shade on the entire trail – there will be some shadows among the rocks in the morning, but once the sun gets nice and high, it also gets nice and hot.
 This is manageable when the high is 71 (like it is in April).
 Not so much when it’s 107 (like it is in June).
 There’s a reason Moab’s high seasons are spring and fall.